NOAA-GSL/VxHelm/charts/ceiling/v1.0.0/app-readme.md

-# ANOMALYCOR
+# ceiling
-ANOMALYCOR is an app that that performs data visualization for meteorological forecast verification data.
+ceiling is an app that that performs data visualization for meteorological forecast verification data.

 This chart requires the pre-allocation of a Persistent Volume Claim with minimum 10GB of storage space that will contain the specific database credentials and settings for the specific app.
 This Persistent Volume Claim should exist in a specific namespace that is dedicated to